 They recommend that men under the age of 50 consume 38 grams per day and women under the age of 50 consume 25 grams per day.

-For adults over 50 years age, the recommendation for men is 30 grams per day and for women is 21 grams per day.
+For adults over 50, the recommendation for men is 30 grams per day and 21 grams per day for women.

-Many people in America do not get even 50 percent of their daily recommendation.
+Many people in America do not get even 50 percent of their daily recommended amount.

 The National Institute of Medicine based its recommendation on a review of the findings from several large studies.
 They found that diets with 14 grams of fiber for every 1,000 calories were associated with significant reductions in the risk of both coronary heart disease and type 2 diabetes.